Auto racing: Historical racing

 Historic motorsport or vintage motorsport uses vehicles limited to a particular era.
 Only safety precautions are modernized in these hobbyist races.
 A historical event can be of various types of motorsport disciplines, from road racing to rallying.
 Because it is based on a particular era it is more hobbyist-oriented, reducing corporate sponsorship.
 The only modern equipment used is related to safety and timing.
 A historical event can be of a number of different motorsport disciplines.

 Some of the most famous events include the Goodwood Festival of Speed and Goodwood Revival in Britain and Monterey Historic in the United States.
 Championships range from "grass root" Austin Seven racing to the FIA Thoroughbred Grand Prix Championship for classic Formula One chassis.
 While there are several professional teams and drivers in historical racing, this branch of auto sport tends to be contested by wealthy car owners and is thus more amateur and less competitive in its approach.

 Other categories

+Scoring

+Each motor racing series has a points system, and a set of rules and regulations that define how points are accrued.
+Nearly all series award points according to the finishing position of the competitors in each race.
+Some series only award points for a certain number of finishing positions.
+In Formula One, for example, only the top ten finishers get points.
+Drivers may be forced to finish the race or complete a certain number of the laps in order to score points.

+In some series, points are also awarded based on lap leading, lap times, overtaking and qualifying positions (in particular by achieving pole positions and fastest laps).
+In NASCAR, for example, besides receiving points depending on the final standings, one point is awarded for leading a lap and one point for leading the most laps in the race.
+In other series, such as for the National Hot Rod Association, points are awarded for attempting the race along with a podium finish in any of the four qualifying rounds, as an incentive to have drivers participate week after week to compete.